Cedric-ruiu/hxrobot-script/README.md

 # hxrobot-script

-copy/paste `dist/hxrobot-script.js` into Chrome dev console
+Copy/paste `dist/hxrobot-script.js` into a bookmark, prefix content with `javascript:` and load it on a strategy page.
+For the old way, you can copy/paste script into Firefox dev console (Chromium engine cut the websocket if tab isn't all the time active).

 And choose a strategy panel :